Stress Leave NSW: Your Complete Guide to Paid Time Off and Workers Compensation.

 - Workers compensation claims in NSW should be made within six months of becoming aware of your psychological injury (although extensions to this time limit are available in some cases)

-- You’ll need to show that work was a significant contributing factor to your condition – this is where you’ll need a specialist workers compensation lawyer to build the evidence for your claim.
+- You’ll need to show that work was the main contributing factor to your condition – this is where you’ll need a specialist workers compensation lawyer to build the evidence for your claim.

 In our experience with workers compensation claims, we find that insurers often deny psychological injury claims on the basis that the psychological injury occurred as a result of reasonable actions by management.
 However, a specialist workers compensation lawyer can look into the circumstances of your injury more deeply, often finding that management’s actions were in fact unreasonable, and liability is then accepted by the insurer.